pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 # Rule-based Optimization

 As stated in the planner overview, rule-based optimization (usually used interchangeably with logical optimization in TiDB code) consists of logical optimization rules.
 These rules have predefined order to be iterated.
-Each rule has a responding flag, a rule will be applied only if it is flagged and not disabled.
+Each rule has a responding flag, and a rule will be applied only if it is flagged and not disabled.
 The flag is set according to the SQL in the plan building stage.

 The rule-based optimization will produce a logical plan tree that is logically equal to the original one.
 Besides the original plan tree, it will also make use of table schema information to make optimizations, but it doesn't rely on the statistics to do optimization (join reorder is the only exception, we'll talk about it later).